 Most standardization activity takes place without the government getting involved at all.
 Organizations use standards simply because they help them perform better.
 But it’s precisely because standards work so well that the government wants to encourage new standards – to help the economy grow and to help meet its policy goals.

-The government department responsible for policy on standardization is the Department for Business, Innovation and Skills (BIS).
-Because BSI is the UK National Standards Body, BIS works closely with us, drawing on our experience and using our specialist skills and expertise.
+The government department responsible for policy on standardization is the Department for Business, Energy and Industrial Strategy (BEIS).
+Because BSI is the UK National Standards Body, BEIS works closely with us, drawing on our experience and using our specialist skills and expertise.
 Its aims include:

 - Encouraging innovation among UK businesses